MontiCore/cd4analysis/README.md

 ```shell
 cd cd4analysis
 ```
-Afterwards, build the source files with gradle (if `./gradlew.bat` is not recognized as a command in your shell, then use `./gradlew`).
+Then build the source files with gradle (if `./gradlew.bat` is not recognized as a command in your shell, then use `./gradlew`).
 To this effect, execute the following two commands:
 ```shell